Moscow Technological Institute: Master’s degree

 Different specialisations such as "Management", "Economy", "Computer Science", "Power and Electrical Engineering", etc.

 College

 The training of specialists on a secondary vocational education programs: "Economics and Management", "Computer Science".
 Upon the completing of the training, participants receive a state diploma.

 MBA programs

-Different programs such as MBA Start, MBA Professional, MBA Industry, Mini-MBA MBA program provide students with theoretical and practical knowledge necessary for the effective professional activity in a chosen specialty.
-The training program includes courses in disciplines such as economics, financial reporting, law, human resources management, marketing, production management, etc. Students get an up-to-date information in the key aspects of business, take part in practical internships which allow them to develop leadership skills.
-All the MBA programs within the MTI have RABE accreditation (Russian association of business education).
-Upon the graduation one will be granted a diploma that confirms the specific qualification.
+Different programs such as MBA Start, MBA Professional, MBA Industry, Mini-MBA MBA program provide students with theoretical and practical knowledge.
+The training program includes courses in disciplines such as economics, financial reporting, law, human resources management, marketing, production management.
+Upon the graduation one will be granted a diploma.